Tom Doherty: Early life and education

 Thomas Doherty was born on 23 April 1935 in Hartford, Connecticut, to Thomas Aquinas Doherty (born 1914) and Elizabeth (née Story, born 1914).
 His father worked as an engineer for Pratt & Whitney during World War II and was part of the team that designed the United States' first jet engines.
 After the war, his father worked as a salesman and his mother as a post office clerk.

 From an early age, he developed an interest in reading, especially science fiction.
 His mother and grandfather bought him a subscription to Astounding Science Fiction as soon as he could read independently, and he later branched out to reading similar magazines like Galaxy Science Fiction.

-Doherty attended Marianapolis Academy (now Marianapolis Preparatory School) before enrolling at Trinity College.
+Doherty attended Marianapolis Academy (now Marianapolis Preparatory School) before enrolling at Trinity College (Connecticut).
 His major was initially chemical engineering, but he graduated in 1957 with a degree in philosophy after an abrupt change when he realised he did not want to pursue chemistry as a career.
 During college, he played guard in football, got tuition money as a "sub-rosa professional boxer", and was a member of the school’s Reserve Officer Training Corps.